Heads up – sort of spoilers for Iron Man 3 ahead I guess.

 After watching the entire credits reel and standard Marvel post-credits scene I had a feeling similar, if not identical, to what I felt at the end of Iron Man 2: “That movie wasn’t that good.”

 Robert Downey Jr. is as always a fantastic Tony Stark, arguably turning in his best performance as the billionaire Bob the Builder yet.
 Stark’s arc sees him dealing with PTSD after his brief pre-shawarma foray into space madness.
-It’s something of a midlife crisis and while it isn’t quite as fun as the prospect of watching him struggle will the Demon in a Bottle it does give Downey the opportunity to stretch his character a little further than in previous performances.
+It’s something of a midlife crisis and while it isn’t quite as fun as the prospect of watching him struggle with the Demon in a Bottle it does give Downey the opportunity to stretch his character a little further than in previous performances.
 Unfortunately a franchise can only survive on the shoulders of one superbly entertaining performance for so long.

 The villains in Iron Man 3 prove to be something of a mixed bag in that on one hand they are not carbon copies of Iron Man like the preceding entries in the Iron Man franchise but on the other hand none of them are Sam Rockwell.
 And on a third hand by the time the inevitable villainous end game was finally revealed I literally stood up in the middle of a crowded theater, hurled my empty popcorn bucket, empty zip lock bag, cutting board and credit card at the screen and screamed “no shit” at the top of my lungs while blood pumped out of my nose in rivers of fury-fueled ferocity.